-Developed by Novimmune, Gamifant® is approved for the treatment of primary HLH, including patients that are intolerant to conventional therapies such as steroids and chemotherapy.
+The drug was developed by Swiss pharmaceutical company Novimmune.
+It has been approved for the treatment of primary HLH, including patients who are intolerant to conventional therapies such as steroids and chemotherapy.

-Gamifant® was approved by the FDA in November 2018.
-It will be marketed by Swedish Orphan Biovitrum (Sobi), which acquired the global development and marketing rights to the drug in August 2018.
+Gamifant was approved by the FDA in November 2018.
+It will be marketed by Swedish Orphan Biovitrum (Sobi), which acquired global development and marketing rights to the drug in August 2018.

 Some of the common symptoms of the disease include fevers, liver and spleen swelling, severe lowering of red and white blood cell counts, bleeding disorders, infections, neurological symptoms, organ dysfunction and organ failure.

-Gamifant® is a monoclonal antibody (mAb) that binds to the IFNγ and neutralises the antibody.
+Gamifant is a monoclonal antibody (mAb) that binds to the IFNγ and neutralises the antibody.
 The drug also reduces the plasma concentrations of CXCL9, which is a chemokine induced by IFNγ.
-It was developed in Chinese Hamster Ovary (CHO) cells using recombinant DNA technology.
+It was developed in Chinese hamster ovary cells using recombinant DNA technology.

-The drug is intravenously administered in combination with the steroid therapy dexamethasone twice a week until hematopoietic stem cell transplant (HSCT).
+The drug is intravenously administered in combination with the steroid therapy dexamethasone twice a week until haematopoietic stem cell transplant (HSCT).

-The eight-week trial enrolled 34 patients with primary HLH, out of which 27 patients were diagnosed with recurrent or refractory HLH.
-Gamifant® was administered along with dexamethasone to the 27 patients to evaluate the efficacy of the drug.
-The primary endpoint of the study was overall response after treatment completion.
+The eight-week trial enrolled 34 patients with primary HLH, 27 of whom had been diagnosed with recurrent or refractory HLH.
+Gamifant was administered, along with dexamethasone, to the 27 patients to evaluate the drug’s efficacy.
+The study’s primary endpoint was the overall response after treatment completion.

-A total of 63% of patients demonstrated overall response rate (ORR) of complete or partial response or HLH improvement.
-A total of 26% of patients achieved complete response, while 30% achieved partial response and 70% proceeded for HSCT.
-The study was completed by approximately 74% of patients, while 26% of patients were prematurely withdrawn.
+A total of 63% of patients demonstrated an overall response rate of complete or partial response or HLH improvement.
+A total of 26% of patients achieved complete response, while 30% achieved a partial response and 70% proceeded for HSCT.
+The study was completed by around 74% of patients, with the remaining 26% of patients prematurely withdrawn.

 The most common adverse events reported during the trial were infections, hypertension, infusion-related reactions and fever.